-(hair matrix tumors, calcifying epitheliomas [of Malherbe]) are cystic hair follicle neoplasms that are recognized almost exclusively in dogs.
-Unlike tricho-epitheliomas, in which all elements of the follicle are represented, in pilomatricomas only the cells of the matrix region of the inferior part of the hair follicle and the cornification patterns they produce (hair shaft and inner root sheath) are present.
+(hair matrix tumors, calcifying epitheliomas of Malherbe) are cystic hair follicle neoplasms recognized almost exclusively in dogs.
+Unlike trichoepitheliomas, in which all elements of the follicle are represented, in pilomatricomas only the cells of the matrix region of the inferior part of the hair follicle and the cornification patterns they produce (hair shaft and inner root sheath) are present.
 Benign and malignant forms are recognized.
 Benign tumors are most common on the trunk of middle-aged dogs.
-Kerry Blue and Wheaten Terriers, Bouviers des Flandres, Bichons Frise, and Standard Poodles are most at risk.
-Grossly, these tumors are indistinguishable from trichoepitheliomas, but their cystic contents are often gritty due to mineralization.
+Kerry Blue and Wheaten Terriers, Bouviers des Flandres, Bichons Frises, and Standard Poodles are most at risk.
+Grossly, these tumors are indistinguishable from trichoepitheliomas, but their cystic contents are often gritty because of mineralization.
 Excision is the treatment of choice.
 As in trichoepitheliomas, when one such lesion develops, additional lesions often develop over time.

 (malignant hair matrix tumor, matrical carcinoma) are rare and have been identified most often in dogs.
 They are a tumor of old dogs and grossly characterized as solitary or multinodular, variably cystic tumors that are often firmly attached to subjacent soft tissues.
 Because they are invasive, they are difficult to excise, and recurrence is common after attempts at surgical excision.
 They often metastasize to draining lymph nodes and internal organs, especially the lungs.
 Aggressive surgery is recommended.
 It is unknown whether they respond to radiation or chemotherapy.